FPValentino/GRP11_MIDTERMS/README.md

 **UI Enhancements:**
 - Added `clear_screen()` function for better user experience (uses `cls` on Windows, `clear` on Unix)
 - Redesigned UI with decorative borders and centered titles
-- Enhanced visual feedback with symbols (✓ for success, ✗ for errors)
 - Added "Press Enter to continue..." prompts for flow control
 - Improved task display with bordered layout and bracket notation `[1]`
 - Added comprehensive input validation: